MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-query-filters.md

 where `String` is the filter expression.

 You use a filter row when you want to filter the query on a field, but you do not want to include the field in the dataset.
 For example, you might want to filter a date field on a specific date, but you do not want to include the date in the dataset.
 To set up a filter row similar to columns of a data item.
-First, you add `filter` element that specifies the table field on which you want to filter, then you add the `ColumnFilter` property to set the conditions of the filter. a row of the type Filter in Query Designer that specifies a field, and then set its ColumnFilter property.
-For more information about how to set up filter rows, see [How to: Set Up Filter Rows in Query Designer](How-to--Set-Up-Filter-Rows-in-Query-Designer.md).
+First, you add `filter` element that specifies the table field on which you want to filter, then you add the `ColumnFilter` property to set the conditions of the filter.

 ### Example